by William H. Bartsch

 American Pursuit Pilots in the Defense of Java, 1941-1942

-This book is dedicated to George Weller, and begins with a moving forward from his son, Anthony Weller [ author of Weller's War].
+This book is dedicated to George Weller and begins with a moving forward written by his son, Anthony Weller author of Weller's War.

 Chapter 1.
 Never in our history has there been a time like the present

 Chapter 2.
 Plans for reaching you quickly with pursuit are jeopardized

 Chapter 3.
 We are virtually a floating ammunition dump

 Chapter 4.
 We came 4,700 miles and are pigeon-holed!

 Chapter 5.
 The news from Wavell is all bad

 Chapter 9.
 A collection of the worst landings I have ever seen